kenny-reyes/vue-prime-scaffolding/README.md

 ## Other features

+### Prettier

-- **Prettier**: Opinionated code formatter that enforces a consistent style across JavaScript/TypeScript and Vue SFCs.
+Opinionated code formatter that enforces a consistent style across JavaScript/TypeScript and Vue SFCs.
 Use the provided script to auto-format files and keep diffs small and readable in reviews.

+### CSpell

-- **CSpell**: Source code spell checker to catch typos in identifiers, strings, comments, and docs.
+Source code spell checker to catch typos in identifiers, strings, comments, and docs.
 It reduces noisy diffs and improves readability; customize dictionaries in `cspell.json`.

+### I18n

-- **I18n**: Application internationalization powered by `vue-i18n`, with messages and date/time formats per locale.
+Application internationalization powered by `vue-i18n`, with messages and date/time formats per locale.
 The default language is driven by the `VITE_DEFAULT_LANGUAGE` environment variable.

+### Stylelint

-- **Stylelint**: Lints styles inside `.vue` SFCs and standalone CSS using the recommended Vue config.
+Lints styles inside `.vue` SFCs and standalone CSS using the recommended Vue config.
 It helps prevent invalid CSS and enforces consistent conventions across the codebase.

+### webfontloader

-- **webfontloader**: Asynchronously loads web fonts to avoid render-blocking and reduce layout shifts.
+Asynchronously loads web fonts to avoid render-blocking and reduce layout shifts.
 Fonts are preloaded at startup, improving perceived performance and visual stability.